signaldatascience/R-curriculum/assignments/1-r-programming/4-functional-programming/r-functional.md

  [1]  5.5 15.5 25.5 35.5 45.5 55.5 65.5 75.5 85.5 95.5
 ```

-However, I can do this in a somewhat more compact fashion by using R's `sapply()` function:
+However, I can do this in a somewhat more compact fashion by using R's `sapply()`:

 ```r
 > means = sapply(1:ncol(df), function(i) mean(df[[i]]))